-Thurton Primary is an inclusive school, founded on Christian teachings, which serves the community.
+Thurton Primary is an inclusive school, founded on Christian teachings, which serves a rural community.

 Thurton Primary School is not a diverse community and so it is essential that equality of opportunity and Christian values which promote inclusion are at the core of all the School’s activities.